quangis/quangis-workflow/README.md

-For tests, you will additionally need the [rdflib](https://rdflib.dev/) package and an appropriate `ToolDescription_TransformationAlgebra.ttl` in this directory.
+For tests, you will additionally need the [rdflib](https://rdflib.dev/) package and an appropriate `ToolDescription_TransformationAlgebra.ttl` [1] in this directory.
 To run the tests:

     python3 -m unittest test.py

+### Notes

+1. Internally available at `QuAnGIS/ownpapers/TheoryofGISFunctions/`.